AdrianoW/IDS-test/README.md

 Here are some common questions we've received.
 If you have additional questions, feel free fork this repo, add them to the README.md, then issue a pull request.
 Alternatively, you can email info@insightdataengineering.com and we'll add the answers.

+* *Which Github link should I submit?*
+You should submit the URL for the top-level root of your repository.
+For example, this repo would be submitted by copying the URL `https://github.com/InsightDataScience/cc-example` into the appropriate field on the application.
+Please do NOT try to submit your coding challenge using a pull request, which will make your source code publicly available.

 * *Do I need to account for punctuation in the word count?*
 Yes, punctuation should be removed so `shout` and `shout.` should both be counted together.